 Students: Dr. Konradi will ask you to read a lot and write a lot, but she thinks students and teachers ought to have some fun in the classroom and focuses on engaging majors and non-majors alike.
 She enjoys teaching Self and Society, because she thinks learning how we are situated in the world can help us develop our selves more completely and find successful strategies to negotiate work, education, and even recreation.
 She enjoys teaching Social Research Methods, because she likes to see student’s building sense of accomplishment as they master concepts and develop unique do-able projects.
 She participates in the Messina program because she believes that first year students deserve close attention from faculty.

 Dr. Konradi has served on the editorial board of Gender & Society and Teaching Sociology, and reviews manuscripts/proposals for a variety of sociological journals and organizations.
 Dr. Konradi has also served the Fibrous Dysplasia Foundation, which supports individuals diagnosed with fibrous dysplasia, McCune Albright syndrome, and cherubism, as Secretary and Acting President on the Board of Directors from 2004 – June 2016.
 She was involved in membership, organization of conferences, expansion of the physician referral network, development of the website, hiring the executive director, and other activities.
-Currently, she is the “Past President” and continues to serve on the Steering Committee of the FD Foundation Patient Registry, providing input on protocols and developing the questionnaire.
+She continues to serve on the Steering Committee of the FD Foundation Patient Registry, providing input on protocols and developing the questionnaire.

 Off campus, Dr. Konradi is likely to meet you on a local hiking or biking trail, in a kayak, at a climbing gym.
 Her daughter is in college and her son is in high school.

-View Dr. Konradi Google Scholar or Dr. Konradi Academia.edu or Amanda Konradi CV.
+View Dr. Konradi Google Scholar or Dr. Konradi Academia.edu or Dr. Amanda Konradi CV.

 Places Dr. Konradi thinks students ought to discover in and around Baltimore: